 The ancient Egyptians, the Greeks and the Romans ate cabbage.
 They ate it to ward off disease and aid digestion.
 If you’ve ever eat cabbage you know about that digestion part.

-So soak up a mess of peas and cook down some cabbage and steam some rice for tomorrow and let’s celebrate in true Southern Style.
+So soak up a mess of peas and cook down some cabbage and steam some rice for New Year’s Day and let’s celebrate in true southern style.
 Here’s to good luck, good fortune, prosperity and a wonderful new year that we can all share together.